 Missing student reports on campus often result from a resident changing his or her routine without informing roommates and/or friends and family of the change.
-The primary objective of New Mexico Tech when responding to a report of a missing student is to establish contact with the individual, to ensure his/her well-being, and to offer appropriate support and assistance.
-If an absence has occurred under circumstances that are suspicious or cause concern for safety, efforts will be made immediately to contact the student to determine his or her state of health and well-being.
+The primary objective of New Mexico Tech when responding to a report of a missing student is to establish contact with the individual, to ensure their well-being, and to offer appropriate support and assistance.
+If an absence has occurred under circumstances that are suspicious or cause concern for safety, efforts will be made immediately to contact the student to determine their state of health and well-being.